Manvendra Singh Gohil: Biography

-He was born in Ajmer, the only son of Maharana Shri Raghubir Singhji Rajendrasinghji Sahib, Maharana of Rajpipla, and his wife, Maharani Rukmini Devi.
-He has one sister, Minaxi Kumari, who married into the princely family of Chenani in Jammu and Kashmir.
+He was born in Ajmer, the only son of Maharana Raghubir Singhji Rajendrasinghji Sahib, Maharana of Rajpipla, and his wife, Maharani Rukmini Devi.

 In 1971, the government of India "de-recognized" the Indian princes, and Manvendra's father lost the official title of Maharaja and the privy purse (an annual pension) that came with it.
 The princes adjusted to the new socialist regime; the Rajpipla royals converted their family seat, the Rajvant Palace in Rajpipla, into a tourist resort and location for film-shooting.
 They also set up a second residence in Mumbai.
 He was educated at Bombay Scottish School and at the Amrutben Jivanlal College of Commerce and Economics (one of the institutions in the Mithibai College campus in Vile Parle, Mumbai).

-His parents entered him into an arranged marriage, and in January 1991, he wed Chandrika Kumari, a princess of Jhabua State in Madhya Pradesh.
-Manvendra says about his marriage:
+His parents entered him into an arranged marriage, and in January 1991, he wed Chandrika Kumari of Jhabua State in Madhya Pradesh.

-"I thought that after marriage everything will be all right, that with a wife, I will have children and become "normal" and then I will be at peace.
-I was struggling and striving to be "normal."
-I never knew and nobody told me that I was gay and [that] this itself is normal and it will not change.
-That this is what is called homosexuality and it is not a disease.
-I tremendously regret for ruining (Chandrika's) life.
-I feel guilty, but I simply did not know better."

 The marriage remained unconsummated.
 He says, "It was a total disaster.
 A total failure.
 The marriage never got consummated.
 I realized I had done something very wrong.
 Now two people were suffering instead of one.
 Far from becoming normal, my life was more miserable."

 His wife filed for divorce after just over a year of marriage.
+She said in a letter, “I am returning in the same state as I came” and thus confirmed that the marriage was never consummated.
 Although further requests for marriage were received, he declined them.
 He suffered a nervous breakdown in 2002.
-He says: